isauraAlmar/Personal/README.md

 * Scraping and Combining Public Data.
 * Logging and Log Analysis.

-INDEX:

-INDEXING: Is the action to receive a document and store/process in an index.

-SEARCHING: is the action to retrieve the data from the index.

-MAPPING

-* Mapping base types:
-* Mapping arrays
-* Mapping an object
-* Mapping a document

-...

-NODE:

-CLUSTER:

 ##### History

 Elasticsearch had the first version released  for Shay Banon in Febrary 2010.
 Shay Banon had a scalability issue with Compass and he decide to rewrite and used a common interface, JSON over HTTP, suitable for programming languages other than Java as well.

 ##### Why Elasticsearch

 One of the advantages of Elasticsearch is that you can create a client made of any language as the answer is a JSON object.
 The main advantages of these protocol are: